-- 1.1 Councillor Patrick Gillard is a Member of Woodbridge Town Council having been first elected in 2014. - 1.2 In early 2018 the then Town Clerk resigned from the Council's employment.
+- 1.1 Councillor Eamonn O'Nolan is a Member of Woodbridge Town Council having been first elected in May 2015. - 1.2 In early 2018 the then Town Clerk resigned from the Council's employment.
 A new Town Clerk was appointed and took up the position in April 2018. - 1.3 On commencing employment with the Council, the new Town Clerk identified a number of issues left by the former Town Clerk which caused some concern.
-This initially concerned the deletion of some of the Council's files and emails held on the Council's computer, and a matter relating to the failure by a contractor to deliver a number of signs ordered by the former Town Clerk. - 1.4 When the deletion of the information from the Council's computer was identified Councillor Gillard tried to assist in the recovery of the information. - 1.5 There was some question over whether the information was deleted as part of the preparation for and implementation of the General Data Protection Regulations (GDPR) introduced in 2018 or whether it was the former Clerk just deleting files. - 1.6 The matter was discussed by Councillors informally. - 1.7 The problems identified with the signs related to the quality and accuracy of the signs which had been delivered and some which had been paid for but were still outstanding.
-This was discussed by the Councillors at a meeting held on in June 2018.
-The item was considered to be confidential as it involved ongoing negotiations with a local company. - 1.8 On 16 June 2018 an article was published in the East Anglian Daily Times which covered the issue about the signs.
-The article includes a photograph of Councillor Gillard and another Councillor and attributed quotations to them about the issues relating to the signs. - 1.9 A further article was published in the East Anglian Daily Times on 28 June 2018.
-This article was about the 'loss of data' by the Town Council, again this included a photograph of Councillor Gillard and another Councillor and attributed quotations to them. - 1.10 Complaints were made by four Town Councillors regarding Councillor Gillard's conduct.
-Following assessment the complaints were referred to us for investigation, the issues covered were:- - (i) breach of confidentiality by going to the press with information relating to the deletion of information form the Council's computer and matters relating to a contract for the supply of signs to the Council; - (ii) bullying of the former and current Town Clerk; - (iii) not treating the Council's employees with respect; - (iv) attempting to persuade a fellow Councillor to tell lies about other Councillors:
+This initially concerned the deletion of some of the Council's files and emails held on the Council's computer, and a matter relating to the failure by a contractor to deliver a number of signs ordered by the former Town Clerk was identified. - 1.4 When the deletion of the information from the Council's computer was identified Councillor O'Nolan offered to assist in the recovery of the information. - 1.5 There was some question over whether the information was deleted as part of the preparation for and implementation of the General Data Protection Regulations (GDPR) introduced in 2018 or whether it was the former Clerk just deleting files. - 1.6 The matter was discussed by Councillors informally. - 1.7 The problems identified with the signs related to the quality and accuracy of the signs which had been delivered and those which had been paid for but were still outstanding.
+This was discussed by the Councillors at a meeting held in June 2018. the item was considered to be confidential as it involved ongoing negotiations with a local company. - 1.8 On 16 June 2018 an article was published in the East Anglian Daily Times which covered the issue about the signs.
+The article included a photograph of Councillor O'Nolan and another Councillor and attributed quotations to them about the issues relating to the signs. - 1.9 A further article was published in the East Anglian Daily Times on 28 June 2018.
+This article was about the 'loss of data' by the Town Council, again this included a photograph of Councillor O'Nolan and another Councillor and attributed quotations to them. - 1.10 Complaints were made by four Town Councillors regarding Councillor O'Nolan's conduct.
+Following assessment the complaints were referred to us for investigation, the issues covered were:- - (i) breach of confidentiality by going to the press with information relating to the deletion of information from the Council's computer and matters relating to a contract for the supply of signs to the Council; - (ii) bullying of the former and current Town Clerk; - (iii) not treating the Council's employees with respect; - (iv) misuse of position;